niplav/site/now.md

 -------

-Curently I'm mostly working on an expanded version of [Turning Some Inconsistent Preferences into Consistent Ones](./turning.html).
+Curently I'm mostly working on an expanded version of [Turning Some Inconsistent Preferences into Consistent Ones](./turning.html), and sometimes [thinking on how to measure the precision of forecasts](./precision.md).
+I am also finishing up a [self-blinded RCT with caffeine](./nootropics.html#SelfBlinded_RCT_A).

 I'm also planning a full edit of all texts on the website, but don't have a fixed date to get started on that at the moment.